 The ceremony will feature:

-• Personal reflections of Tom Comshaw, U.S. Air Force veteran of the Korean War, currently of Greenville, South Carolina.
-Tom鈥檚 combat service kept indispensable F-86 jet fighters armed and flying over Korea.
+A presentation by Tom Comshaw, U.S. Air Force veteran of the Korean War, currently of Campobello, South Carolina.聽 Tom鈥檚 combat service kept indispensable F-86 jet fighters armed and flying over Korea.聽 Tom will share his reflections on both serving in Korea and living with the Korean people during a harrowing time.聽 Post-war, Tom has served as a past-president of the Korean War Veterans Association, Foothills Chapter #301.

-The ceremony will highlight the recognition of Korean War veterans currently residing in Western North Carolina and Greenville, South Carolina.
-Messages of respect and gratitude will be conveyed by Maureen Copelof, Mayor of Brevard, NC; representatives of North Carolina鈥檚 U.S. Senator Thom Tillis and U.S. Congressman Chuck Edwards; and the Consul General of the Republic of Korea in Atlanta.
+The ceremony will highlight the recognition of Korean War veterans currently residing in Western North Carolina and the Greenville, South Carolina area.聽 Messages of respect and gratitude will be conveyed by Maureen Copelof, Mayor of Brevard, NC as well as by representatives of the Consul General of the Republic of Korea, North Carolina鈥檚 Senators Thom Tillis and Ted Budd, and Congressman Chuck Edwards.

-In addition to honoring veterans, the ceremony will share examples of traditional Korean culture.
-Two short performances have been arranged by Ms. Sara Yoon of the , SC.
-The Korea School Children鈥檚 Choir will sing the captivating melody Arirang, which anyone who has visited Korea (in peacetime or wartime) will cherish.
-And the Korea Center鈥檚 Adult Dance Team will perform the exquisite Korean Fan Dance.
-As an additional cultural treat, a sample of traditional Korean finger-food will be served at the program intermission.
-The intermission will provide an opportunity for attendees to meet the veterans, speakers, and performers.
+In addition to honoring veterans, the ceremony will share examples of traditional Korean culture.聽 Two short performances have been arranged by Ms. Sara Yoon of the Korea Center of Greenville, SC.聽 The Korea School Children鈥檚 Choir will sing the captivating melody Arirang, which anyone who has visited Korea (in peacetime or wartime) will cherish.聽 And the Korea Center鈥檚 Adult Dance Team will perform the exquisite Korean Fan Dance.聽 As an additional cultural treat, a sample of traditional Korean finger-food, will be served at the program intermission.聽 The intermission will provide an opportunity for attendees to meet the veterans, speakers, and performers.

 DATE: